 - Freezing Leftovers: This soup freezes really well!
 I just portion out into individual freezer containers, place a scoop of pasta on top (but don’t stir it in), and then freeze.

-If you are taking this to a postpartum mama, I would suggest following the first recipe note and keeping the noodles and the soup separate and allowing mama and her family to portion as they’re ready to.
+If you are taking this to a postpartum mama, I would suggest following the second recipe note and keeping the noodles and the soup separate and allowing mama and her family to portion as they’re ready to.
 Don’t forget to bring some parmesan cheese for topping, a simple side caesar, and some fresh, crusty bread!

 Try this, let me know what you think, and/or any modifications you’ve made!
 I think there are a lot of ways to get creative with this recipe. xx – Lo

 More resources (and freebies!) for you to take a peek at: